avaframe/AvaFrame/docs/moduleIn3Utils.rst

 Initialize Project
 =====================

-:py:mod:`in3Utils.InitializeProject` provides functions to initialize a project, create the required directory structure and delete specified files or directories.
+:py:mod:`in3Utils.initializeProject` provides functions to initialize a project, create the required directory structure and delete specified files or directories.

-The main function *initializeFolderStruct*, creates the folder structure required to perform avalanche simulations:
+The main function :py:func:`in3Utils.initializeProject.initializeFolderStruct`, creates the folder structure required to perform avalanche simulations:
 ::

 		NameOfAvalanche/